gasman/bazematic/README.md

 Following the precedent of [Bonzomatic](https://github.com/Gargaj/Bonzomatic) being named after Bonzaj / Plastic who spearheaded live shader coding, bazematic is named after legendary Spectrum coder Baze / 3SC.

+## URL parameters

+The following parameters can be passed in the URL:

+* `mode`: `sender` or `grabber`.
+When either of these options is passed, the "Stream" panel is hidden and a websocket connection is immediately opened to the URL given in `ws`.
+In `grabber` mode, the emulator window is left aligned (for easier OBS capturing) and all other panels are hidden, and the text editor is read-only.
+* `ws`: the URL to connect to for the websocket.
+* `handle`: an identifier to be sent as part of the JSON payload to the websocket server.
+This is intended to be used to identify the sender, and is not used by the client itself.

 ## Compilation notes

 There isn't a proper build script right now - compiled assets from jsspeccy, rasm and ace are included directly into the repo.